 As a caring provider, you’re committed to offering your patients a top-notch experience—no matter who they are.
 A critical component to offering such an excellent experience involves recognizing that some patients have different needs and expectations when they seek medical treatment—and that those needs should be respected.

-Patients from the LGBTQ+ community fall into this category (especially those who identify as trans, nonbinary, or gender non-comforming).
+Patients from the LGBTQ+ community fall into this category (especially those who identify as trans, nonbinary, or gender non-conforming).
 But, you’ll find that accommodating this community is pretty easy!
 It just requires showing all your patients a little extra patience and respect.

 Ask for patients’ chosen names and pronouns—and document them!